MurtadhaInit/dotfiles/Notes.md

 - Backup all Apps settings in the form of plist files?
 Those mostly located in ~/Library/Preferences

+- Export an environment variable for $(brew --prefix) and replace it everywhere in zsh dotfiles to avoid evaluating it everywhere.

+- Save iStat Menus settings

+- Backup .gitkraken folder.

 ## Notes about the operation of dotbot

 - Link: https://github.com/anishathalye/dotbot